medesd/react-gantt/README.md

 React Gantt Chart is a simple chart that implements gantt functionality as a React components.

-Plugin was tested and should work on:
+the project was tested and should work on:

  - Firefox 50+
  - Chrome 49+